ROPIMASI/CryptoCorePack/README.md

       - A method returns one symmetric-encrypted text from one given decrypted text and one password, both as arguments;
       - A method returns one decrypted text from one given encrypted(by above method) text and one password, both as arguments;
       - A method returns one symmetric-encrypted text from one given decrypted text as arguments, without password;
-      - A method returns one decrypted text from one given encrypted(by above method) text as arguments, without password;
+      - A method returns one decrypted text from one given encrypted(by above method) text as arguments, without password.
    + Character set workable: ASCII.

 ### Release target (1.0.0):